codio/site/source/docs/specifics/composer.html.md

 full_width: true
 ---

-If you are a PHP user, you may well want to use the [Composer package manager for PHP]().
+If you are a PHP user, you may well want to use the [Composer package manager for PHP](getcomposer.org).
 This tutorial explains how to install Composer on a Codio Box and shows a couple of examples of scaffolding out new Symfony and Laravel projects.

+You should also read the [PHP Introduction](/specifics/php).

 ##Create a Project
 If you are already in a project, then you can ignore these steps.